Quickstart: Deploy Azure Bastion in a virtual network using an ARM template

 Important

-Hourly pricing starts from the moment Bastion is deployed, regardless of outbound data usage.
+Hourly pricing starts from the moment that Bastion is deployed, regardless of outbound data usage.
 For more information, see Pricing and SKUs.
-If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource once you've finished using it.
+If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource after you finish using it.

-In this section, you'll deploy Bastion using the Deploy to Azure button below or in the Azure portal.
-You don't connect and sign in to your virtual machine or deploy Bastion from your VM directly.
+In this section, you deploy Bastion by using the Azure portal.
+You don't connect and sign in to your virtual machine or deploy Bastion directly from your VM.

 1. Sign in to the Azure portal.

-2. Select the Deploy to Azure button below.
+2. Select the following Deploy to Azure button:

-3. In the Azure Bastion as a Service: Azure Quickstart Template, enter or select the following information.
+3. In the Azure Bastion as a Service template, enter or select information on the Basics tab.
+Keep these considerations in mind:

-• If you're using the template for a test environment, you can use the example values specified.
+• If you're using the template for a test environment, you can use the example values that this step provides.

-• To view the template, click Edit template.
-On this page, you can adjust some of the values such as address space or the name of certain resources.
-Save to save your changes, or Discard.
+• To view the template, select Edit template.
+On this page, you can adjust some of the values, such as the address space or the name of certain resources.
+Select Save to save your changes, or select Discard to discard them.

-• If you decide to create your bastion host in an existing VNet, make sure to fill in the values for the template as they are in your deployed environment, or the template will fail.
+• If you decide to create your bastion host in an existing virtual network, be sure to fill in the values for the template as they exist in your deployed environment, or the template will fail.

 Setting Example value

-Resource Group Select Create new enter TestRG1, and select OK
+Resource group Select Create new, enter TestRG1, and then select OK.

-5. The deployment will complete within 10 minutes.
-You can view the progress on the template Overview page.
-If you close the portal, deployment will continue.
+5. The deployment finishes within 10 minutes.
+You can view the progress on the template Overview pane.
+If you close the portal, deployment continues.

 Validate the deployment